Abena-3565/fayda-flow/README.md

 - Simulated **Fayda-linked data** (FCN, age, gender, region, etc.).
 - **External agricultural indicators** like rainfall, crop prices, and drought risk.

+## 🔐 VeriFayda Authentication (Simulated)

+While this MVP does not fully implement the VeriFayda OIDC authentication API due to time and hardware constraints, we simulate the login experience through a Fayda ID input and secure access simulation.

+- Fayda ID format: `xxxx-xxxx-xxxx`
+- VeriFayda authentication is shown in the sidebar
+- This architecture is designed to plug into VeriFayda’s OIDC endpoint easily

 ## Dataset Overview
 I simulate realistic Ethiopian citizens with attributes:
 - `fayda_id`, `gender`, `region`, `zone`, `woreda`